 Underdiagnosed.
 Under‑represented.
 Underwhelming outcomes.
-We know that there is much work to be done to bridge the PCI gender inequality gap, so we’re committing our expertise, clinical focus and technological advances to do everything we can to narrow the gap.SCAI 2022 Data
+We know that there is much work to be done to bridge the PCI inequality gap between females and males.
+That’s why we’re committing our expertise, clinical focus and technological advances to do everything we can to narrow the gap.

-The long-term gender analysis of coronary IVL finds sustained positive clinical outcomes with excellent safety in both women and men at one year.
+The long-term analysis of coronary IVL finds sustained positive clinical outcomes with excellent safety in both women and men at one year.